erwinpasia/ERP_UPenn_Wharton_Online_Entrepreneurship_Specialization/README.md

-# Wharton Online Entrepreneurship Specialization (Coursera)
+# Wharton Online Entrepreneurship Specialization

 Welcome!
 This repository provides a comprehensive overview of the **Entrepreneurship Specialization** offered by the University of Pennsylvania Wharton School through the Coursera online learning platform.